 My classes stress emphasis on self-awareness and involve a mindful flow adapting yoga postures to a modern body and learning step by step in a safe and enjoyable way.

-In all classes I ensure empowerment of oneself and encourage self-enquiry and self-reflection.
-Sometimes through intention, meditation, pranayama or mantra the mind quietens and prepares us for an energetic meditative flow.
+In all classes, I ensure empowerment of oneself and encourage self-inquiry and self-reflection.
+Sometimes through intention, meditation, pranayama or mantra the mind quietens and prepares us for energetic meditative flow.
 Yoga is a way of life and how to apply this wisdom in everyday life.

-My yoga journey took me from London to the birthplace of Yoga India in 2003.
+My yoga journey took me from London off the mat to the birthplace of Yoga India in 2003.
 I gained a broad array of experience having studied with certified Ashtanga Yoga Teachers, senior Iyengar Teachers, Jivamukti, Synergy Yoga and many more.

-Yoga for me is connecting on a deeper level..
-I have worked in yoga studios in Jerez and Barcleona and held many workshops.
+Yoga for me is connecting on a deeper level.
+I have worked in yoga studios in Jerez and Barcelona and held many workshops.

 In 2005 I moved to Southern Spain and run a little yoga studio and retreat place.
 I participated in giving yoga classes as an alternative treatment for former drug addicts, Thai massage and coordinating the project.
 I participated in the Yoga Congress in Marbella in 2009 and in various other local yoga exhibitions as went on local TV - Onda Jerez.

-My journey took me after 5 years in the South to Barcelona where I gave classes in one fabulous center right in the heart of Gracia Yoga con Gracia for 5 years and also other centers.
-I started to collaborates with SpanishSteps Wellness and teaching on their awesome premises in the mountains of Asturias and to teach yoga on the Canino de Santiago and the spent one month teaching in Ibiza before moving back to the UK.
+My journey took me after 5 years in the South to Barcelona where I gave classes in one fabulous centre right in the heart of Gracia Yoga con Gracia for 5 years and also other centres.
+I started to collaborates with SpanishSteps Wellness and teaching on their awesome premises in the mountains of Asturias and to teach yoga on the Canino de Santiago and the spent one-month teaching in Ibiza before moving back to the UK.

 I really wish to thank all my present, future and past teachers, Petra and Becky for having been my first teachers and friends in London, John Scott for having inspired me, especially in the first workshop, to take yoga more serious, Godfrey for going deeper, Karin for pushing me to action, Arun in Bangalore for having relaxed and restored me and the children of Samarthanam for having given me so much love and feeling yoga!!

-In Barcelona I am particularly grateful for Amelie Strecker and Olga Oskorbina for their fabulous inspiring classes and Juliette from Yoga con Gracia having given me a space to continue teaching my passion.
+In Barcelona, I am grateful to Yoga con Gracia having given me a space to continue teaching my passion.